 Far from the exceptional hotels in Port Elizabeth, the Midmar Mile is an open water tournament that is scheduled in February.
 It is held in Midmar which is in KwaZulu-Natal province.
 Midmar is about an hour away from Durban and the race takes place at the Midmar Dam.
-The distance of this open water tournament is 1 mile and one must quality to join in the main race.
+The distance of this open water tournament is 1 mile and one must qualify to join in the main race.

 The Midmar Mile is considered to be the country’s most prestigious swimming race.
 There are 8 events including one for the disabled and seniors.
 The basic recommendation to join the main swimming event is being able to swim 1600 meter in less than 50 minutes.